-4.1.3 Management Activities to Preserve, Enhance, Restore, Conserve, Maintain and Monitor the Resource
+4.1.1 Management Activities to Preserve, Enhance, Restore, Conserve, Maintain and Monitor the Resource

-"Each property purchased by Conservation Collier shall have its own management plan.
+Each property purchased by Conservation Collier shall have its own management plan.
 The ordinance requires that an "Interim" Management Plan be developed within 60 days of purchase and that a "Final" management plan be developed within 2 years.
-After that, property management plans must be updated every 5 years.
+After that, property management plans must be updated every 5 years, or sooner, if needed.
 Interim plans shall be concerned with basic items such as removal of invasive exotics and trash, establishing site security, developing management partnerships and planning for public access.
-All management plans start in the Lands Evaluation and Management subcommittee and must be approved by both the Conservation Collier Land Acquisition Advisory Committee (CCLAAC) and the Board of County Commissioners."
+All management plans must be approved by the Board of County Commissioners.

-4.1.4 Manager
+4.1.2 Manager